 Anchor worms are macroscopic parasites, meaning they can be seen by the naked eye.
 They are commonly found on koi and goldfish, but can be found on many freshwater fish species.
-The "worm" part extending out into the water is actually the female reproductive structures.
+The "worm" part extending out of the fish's skin into the water is actually the female reproductive structure.
 Treating these parasites can be challenging depending on your aquarium setup and the parasite load.

 What Are Anchor Worms?

 Anchor worms (Lernaea spp.) are not actually worms, but a crustacean copepod parasite that embeds into the fish’s skin and has a worm-like tail that sticks out of the skin.
-These parasites have multiple non-parasitic stages that take place in the water.
+The head of the parasite is under the fish's skin and has an anchor-like appendage that holds it in the skin.
+These parasites have multiple non-parasitic stages that live in the water.
 Once a male mates with a female, she attaches to a fish to mature into a reproductively-active adult.
 These parasites get the name "worm" from the extending female reproductive structure.
 Juvenile anchor worms will be free-swimming in your aquarium, but will not be a nuisance for your fish.

-The Lernaea genus of copepods infect most freshwater fish.
+The Lernaea genus of copepods infects most freshwater fish.
 They are commonly found on goldfish and koi.
 There are other similar genera of copepods that infect other freshwater and marine fish.

-Worms that have fallen off may leave behind skin patches of hemorrhage or fibrosis.
-Bacteria can infect the site of the anchor worm attachment, causing red lesion on the fish’s skin.
+Worms that have fallen off of your fish may leave behind skin patches of hemorrhage or fibrosis.
+Bacteria can infect the site of the anchor worm attachment, causing red lesions on the fish’s skin.

 Causes of Anchor Worms